pviafore/taocp/mix/programs/1.4.4/problems/exercises.md

      HLT        * end
 ```

-Of course, my answer above was way less inelegant than Knuth's.
+Of course, my answer above was way less elegant than Knuth's.
 His is just jump
 to control as long as 6 is not zero, which makes sense because my code above
 is pretty similar to `CONTROL`.